sigamani/agentic-rag/README.md

 - Minimise hallucinations
 - Summarise with a distillation prompt (2 sentences, actionable)

-Retrieval match is scored simply via token overlap and fallback responses are triggered if low match is detected.

 ---

 ## 💡 Known Limitations

 - ❌ No multimodal retriever interface (images extracted but unused at runtime)
-- ❌ Retrieval match scoring is naive (non-semantic)
 - ❌ Summarisation not cached (redundant compute)
 - ❌ Chroma has scaling limits — Pinecone planned for production
 - ❌ No use of section filtering yet, despite indexing